MicrochipTech/AzureDemo_AnyCloud/README.md

 So the response topic follows this pattern: "$iothub/methods/res/`Response Code`/?$rid=`Request_RID`"

-Putting it all together for for the example reboot command received above, the response published has the following topic and payload.
+Putting it all together for for the example reboot command received above, the response published has the following topic and payload: